 NOTE: 1991 Wis.
-Act 301, which affected this section, contains extensive legislative council notes.

-When land contract sellers who owned the property as survivorship marital property, received the property back from the buyers by quit claim deed in lieu of foreclosure, the sellers' ownership interest could not be changed by the deed to other than survivorship property.
+Act 301, contains legislative council notes.
+When land contract sellers who owned the property as survivorship marital prop-erty, received the property back from the buyers by quitclaim deed in lieu of foreclo-ter than the property back from the buyers by quitclaim deed to other than sure, the sellers' ownership interest could not be changed by the deed to other than survivorship property.
 Wonka v.
 Estate of Bierbrauer, 2001 WI App 274, 249 Wis.
 2d 23, 637 N.W.2d 92, 01-0184.